The West MacDonnell National Park has been a big part of my life as a ranger.

 - Ormiston Gorge – ranger station, visitors centre, camping, swimming, hiking, BBQs & toilets

-- Two Mile (near Glen Helen) – free bush camping, no facilities
+- Two Mile (near Glen Helen) – bush camping, no facilities

 - Glen Helen – accommodation, fuel, meals, camping hiking, swimming, BBQs & toilets